Gab0/gameofpoker/README.md

 The main objective of this repository is to employ a neural network to play poker.
 The schemes are on very early development stage, I'm currently working on a good learning mechanism.
-As players, these NNs goes pratically random.
+As players, these NNs go full random.